1 Vacillator’s Tension Builds

 The Avoider simply waits for Vacillator to “get over it” – there is no real resolution.
 When the Vacillator re-engages, the family complies, acting like nothing happened.

 Eventually, this cycle starts all over again or destroys the relationship.

 Breaking the Cycle

 If you are ready to break this destructive cycle, consider taking a look at the following offerings.

 This one hour download provides an in-depth look at Vacillator–Avoider Core Pattern.
 It includes a downloadable PDF, which includes a circular diagram of this Core Pattern, explanations and all applicable interventions to exit this destructive dance.
 See product descriptions for more details.

 Your core pattern is the enemy, not your spouse!
 This one hour CD provides an in-depth look at Vacillator–Avoider Core Pattern .
 It includes the downloadable PDF, which includes a circular diagram of this Core Pattern, explanations and all applicable interventions to exit this reactive, destructive dance.

-In How We Love, relationship experts Milan and Kay Yerkovich draw on the powerful tool of attachment theory to show how your early life experiences created an “intimacy imprint”–an underlying blueprint that shapes your behavior, beliefs, and expectations of all relationships, especially your marriage.
+In this book, relationship experts Milan & Kay Yerkovich draw on the powerful tool of attachment theory to show how your early life experiences create an “intimacy imprint” (or love style); this blueprint shapes your behavior, beliefs, and expectations in all your relationships, especially marriage.

 Make your How We Love journey easier with the How We Love Workbook.
 This book is a helpful companion to the new 2017 edition of the How We Love book provides practical, solution-focused tools for building a stronger, more passionate marriage, including guidance, plans, and assessments geared towards healing and improving your relationship.